vitaly-t/prime-lib/benchmarks/README.md

 Benchmarks
 ----------

-* To run all available benchmarks (takes about 5 min to complete):
+* To run all available benchmarks (can take 10 min to complete):

 ```shell
 $ npm run bench